V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/platformio.md

 ![!VS Code Compile](https://www.v1engineering.com/wp-content/uploads/2019/12/build.png){: width="400"}

 At this point you should get a message that says "1 succeeded".
-If you do not the firmwre has build issues and they need to be resolved.
+If you do not, the firmware has build issues and they need to be resolved before proceeding further.

-The next step is to get it onto you board, or if you are sharing your firmware you can skip to the Compile step.
+The next step is to get it onto you board, or if you are sharing your firmware, you can skip to the Compile step.

 **Flashing** (most common, used with ramps, rambo, mini rambo)

-You do not need to select a com port as in Arduino, just plug in your board and it should be recognized even USB card based boards.
-Then and hit the right arrow (1) button and wait for it to transfer.
+You do not need to select a com port as in Arduino, just plug in your board and it should be recognized, even USB card based boards.
+Then hit the right arrow (1) button and wait for it to transfer.

 ![!VS Code Flash](https://www.v1engineering.com/wp-content/uploads/2019/12/uploaded_done.png){: width="400"}

-When you see (2) "1 succeeded", and you are DONE and the board is ready to use!!
-If you do not see that there are board connection issues.
+When you see (2) "1 succeeded", you are DONE and the board is ready to use!!
+If you do not see that, there are board connection issues.

 **Compile to file** (SKR boards)